ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/plot-system/building-plot.md

 Then build it! don't miss anything.

 :::caution You must not build interior of houses.
-Due to laws on many country's we are not allowed to map private property that being Houses, Schools, Government buildings etcetera.
+Due to laws of many country's we are not allowed to map private property that being Houses, Schools, Government buildings etcetera.
 :::

 ```mdx-code-block